taggartk/2016-NICAR-Adv-SQL/SQL_queries.md

 		`GROUP BY 1) as b`
     `ON a.estab_name = b.estab_name`

-* Now we'll take a look at the inspections that are connected with accident's that involved an injury.
+* Now we'll take a look at the inspections that are connected with accidents that involved an injury.

    `TKTK`